In 30 seconds…

 Minoxidil is effective specifically for men experiencing male pattern baldness or hereditary hair loss.
 It should not be used in cases where hair loss is accompanied by scabs or lesions on the scalp.
 This increases the chances of the drug entering your bloodstream.

-Like all medicines, Minoxidil does have possible side effects.
-These can include irritated skin, slight dizziness, and drowsiness.
+Like all medicines, Minoxidil does have its potential side effects.
+These might include irritated skin, slight dizziness, and drowsiness.
 However, these occur rarely and, when they do, they are usually mild and temporary.

-There are a few serious Minoxidil side effects.
+However, there are a few serious Minoxidil side effects.
 Changes in blood pressure can occur and your body may react to this in different ways.
-Consult a doctor if you are on other medications or if you suspect you have an allergy to Minoxidil.
+Consult a doctor or other medical advice if you are on other medications – or if you suspect you have an allergy to Minoxidil.

 Minoxidil is entirely safe and is used by millions of men worldwide to treat male pattern baldness.
-If you are experiencing hair loss, Minoxidil might be the best treatment for you.
+If you’re experiencing hair loss, Minoxidil might be the best hair loss treatment for your hairline.
 The benefits certainly outweigh the risks.